canonical/operator/README.md

-# The Charmed Operator Framework
+# The Operator Framework

-The Charmed Operator Framework is a Python library (available as [ops](https://pypi.org/project/ops/)) for developing and testing [Juju](https://juju.is/) charms in a consistent way, using standard Python constructs to allow for clean, maintainable, and reusable code.
+The Operator Framework is a Python library (available as [ops](https://pypi.org/project/ops/)) for developing and testing [Juju](https://juju.is/) charms in a consistent way, using standard Python constructs to allow for clean, maintainable, and reusable code.

-Charms written with the Charmed Operator Framework support Kubernetes using Juju's "sidecar charm" pattern, as well as charms that deploy to Linux-based virtual machines.
+Charms written with the Operator Framework support Kubernetes using Juju's "sidecar charm" pattern, as well as charms that deploy to Linux-based virtual machines.

 Charms should do one thing and do it well.
 Each charm drives a single Juju